Universal Paid Family and Medical Leave Under Consideration in Congress

 What does the status quo look like?

 The U.S. is the only industrialized nation without a minimum standard of paid family or medical leave, even though universal paid leave enjoys strong public support, including among Republicans.
 Nine states and DC have paid leave requirements and some employers voluntarily offer these benefits, resulting in a patchwork of policies with varying degrees of generosity.
-The federal Family and Medical Leave Act (FMLA) requires some employers to provide unpaid time off as well as job protection to eligible employees for family caregiving and medical leave, but just 46% of the workforce is eligible.
+The federal Family and Medical Leave Act (FMLA) requires some employers to provide unpaid time off as well as job protection to eligible employees for family caregiving and medical leave, but just over half (56%) of the workforce is eligible.

 How would this proposal intersect with existing state-level and voluntary employer paid leave programs?